boozallen/sdp-docs/pages/getting-started/configure_conditional_inheritance_hierarchy.rst

 This section describes how you can take advantage of one of JTE's best
 features: **organizational governance**.
-Organizational governance refers to the idea that you can setup a hierarchy where code repositories can be forced to inherit certain configurations from a higher-level pipeline's configurations.
+Organizational governance refers to the ability to setup a configuration hierarchy, where mulitiple code repositories' can be forced to inherit a single set of pipeline configuration settings.
+Groups of these parent pipeline configs can in turn be forced to inherit certain configuration settings, and so on.

-You can easily customize which parts of the pipeline configuration can (or cannot) be overridden by a child repository.
+You can easily customize which parts of the pipeline configuration can (or cannot) be overridden by a child pipeline config.
 From a security and testing perspective, this is a great way to ensure that the repositories in your organization meet certain requirements.
 To make this work, we take advantage of Jenkins' built-in tier system.